Wing Chun Chi Sao Training will develop your touch sensitivity.

 Stand with your feet shoulder-width apart and take a natural step back.
 Put a slight bend in your knees.
 Relax your body and have a slight forward lean.
 Find the point at which you are most balanced.
 Be firm and flexible as opposed to stiff and rigid.
 To test, have someone push you from the front.

-There are 3 main hand positions used in Chi Sao.
+There are three main hand positions used in Chi Sao.
 They are Tan Sao (Palm up Block/Taun Sao), Bong Sau (Wing Arm Block/Bon Sao) and Fook Sao (Bridge-On Arm Block/Fok Sao/Fuk Sao).
 Practice each of these hand positions separately as well as switching from one to the other.

 Using Tan Sao limits your opponent’s ability to strike straight in.
 Drive it forward from the center of your body in a slight upward motion.